 - Removing major branches

-From damaging a tree by hitting it with a vehicle, to damage caused by construction near the roots, humans can sometimes be the cause of unsafe trees.
-If you have hit a tree on your property, consider getting it checked by an arborist to see if it’s still stable.
+If you have hit a tree on your property, consider getting it checked by a professional arborist to see if it’s still stable.
 When carrying out construction, make sure you leave plenty of space for tree roots.

 If you’re concerned about a tree on your property, get in touch with Perth Arbor Services.
-As experienced arborists, they can check your trees and give you advice on how to take care of them.
-Call (08) 9227 0010 for a free quote.
+As experienced, professional arborists, we can check your trees and give you advice on how to take care of them.
+Call (08) 9227 0010 for your free quote.